 Institute of Education in collaboration with the World Bank has launched Education & Development amid & post COVID: World Bank / HSE Seminar Series for experts to share research findings, ideas, and practices about how education systems can respond to various challenges stemming from the COVID-2019 crisis.
 While addressing different topics, all webinar sessions include a discussion on implications for policy makers and practitioners.

-Analytics and practical tips for organizing education, to take into account mistakes and find growth points.
-Tools, solutions, models, and methodologies for all levels of education.
+Institute of Education is developing analytics and practical tips for organizing education, to take into account mistakes and find growth points: tools, solutions, models, and methodologies for all levels of education.
 Goal is to prevent the rise in inequality and to mitigate the impact on the future success of schoolchildren and students:

 - Talent Online